Calculating the cost of work placements

 The Careers Service Work Placements team can give you advice if you are on an unpaid work placement and can also give you general information on areas to plan before starting work experience or a placement.

 UK work placement - London weighting

 If your work placement is in London you can claim for the London weighting on your Student Loan.
 You must give your work address and your residential address on your application (or as soon as possible if you don’t know at the time).
 You need to update your term time address in Student Services.
 You can access Student Services using the icon on the Minerva toolbar.
 You can apply for a Registration Status Certificate to confirm your student status for Council Tax purposes.
 You may be eligible to apply for a 18+ Student Oyster Photocard.

 Work placements abroad

 While you are abroad, you will be in charge of managing your own money.
 If you’re like most students, you’ll have a limited amount of funds so it is important to budget to ensure your money lasts throughout your entire time abroad.
 Be sure you know what money you have coming in and what will be going out, so you can accurately budget.

-If you want to speak to someone for more help, the Careers Centre website gives phone and email contacts and opening times for the Careers Centre on campus.
+If you want to speak to someone for more help, the Careers Service website gives phone and email contacts and opening times for the Careers Centre on campus.

 Paid student work during your work placement